-On October 21, 2021, a purported investor in the Company's publicly traded securities filed a putative class action lawsuit against the Company, the former chief executive officer and the former chief financial officer in the U.S. District Court for the District of New Jersey, Vincent Dang v.
+On October 21, 2021, a purported investor in the Company's publicly traded publicly-traded securities filed a putative class action lawsuit against the Company, the former chief executive officer and the former chief financial officer in the U.S. District Court for the District of New Jersey, Vincent Dang v.
 Amarin Corporation plc, John F. Thero and Michael W. Kalb, No. 1:21-cv-19212 (D.N.J.
 Oct.
 21, 2021).
 A subsequent case, Dorfman v.
 Amarin Corporation plc, et al., No. 3:21-cv-19911 (D.N.J. filed Nov.
 10, 2021), was filed in November 2021.
 In December 2021, several Amarin shareholders moved to consolidate the cases and appoint a lead plaintiff and lead counsel pursuant to the Private Securities Litigation Reform Act.
-The complaints in these actions are nearly identical and allege that the

-Company misled investors by allegedly downplaying the risk associated with the Company's patent litigation related to its Abbreviated New Drug Application, or ANDAs, ANDA, that sought U.S. FDA approval for the sale of generic versions of VASCEPA, or ANDA litigation, and the risk that certain of the Company's patents related to the MARINE indication would be invalidated.
+The complaints in these actions are nearly identical and allege that the Company misled investors by allegedly downplaying the risk associated with the Company's patent litigation related to its Abbreviated New Drug Application, or ANDA, that sought U.S. FDA approval for the sale of generic versions of VASCEPA, icosapent ethyl, or ANDA litigation, and the risk that certain of the Company's patents related to the MARINE indication would be invalidated.
 Based on these allegations, plaintiff alleges that he purchased securities at an inflated share price and brings claims under the Securities and Exchange Act of 1934 seeking unspecified monetary damages and attorneys' fees and costs.
 In October 2022, the court consolidated the cases and appointed a lead plaintiff for the putative class.
 On January 13, 2023, lead plaintiff filed an amended complaint that also named the former general counsel, and again alleged that the Company made false statements regarding the ANDA litigation as well as about the REDUCE-IT indication and VASCEPA's financial prospects resulting from REDUCE-IT.
-All defendants have moved to dismiss the amended complaint and the motion remains pending.
-The Company believes it has valid defenses and will vigorously defend against the claims but cannot predict the outcome.
+All defendants have moved to dismiss the amended complaint and on September 25, 2024, the NJ District Court granted the Company's motion remains pending, to dismiss for all counts, without prejudice, permitting the Plaintiffs 30 days to amend and refile their lawsuit.
+The court subsequently granted on October 24, 2024, the Plaintiffs request for an additional 30 days to amend and refile the complaint.
+The Company believes it has valid defenses and will vigorously defend against the claims if refiled but cannot predict the outcome.
 The Company is unable to reasonably estimate the loss exposure, if any, associated with these claims.